Clinical evaluation report (CER) for medical devices Overview

 Stages of Clinical Evaluation Report (CER) Writing

-Referring to the new MDR - MEDDEV 2.7/1 Revision 4, there are 4 different stages to perform a clinical evaluation of Medical Devices, to prepare a comprehensive EU MDR Clinical Evaluation Report.
+Referring to the new EU-Medical Devices Regulation (MDR) – 2017/745, there are four (04) different stages to performing a clinical evaluation of Medical Devices to prepare a comprehensive EU MDR Clinical Evaluation Report (CER).

-- Developing Clinical Evaluation Report template for your organization
+- Develop a Clinical Evaluation Report template for your organization.

-- Develop standard operating procedure for your team, to compile PMS data to update Clinical Evaluation Reports
+- Develop a standard operating procedure for your team to compile PMS data to update Clinical Evaluation Reports.

-- Handling periodic updates of existing Clinical Evaluation Report, as per the EU MDR guidelines
+- Handling periodic updates of existing Clinical Evaluation Reports, as per the EU MDR guidelines.